polesapart/timekpr-next/README.md

 Daily limits shows daily time allowance, time period restrictions and time spent / left set by supervisor.
 Most important metrics are continuous time left and time periods when user can use the computer.

+Timekpr-nExT will change icon color depending on how much time is left for user, however this configuration is in user's own [hands](#userconfigurablenotifications).

 If time period has "∞" sign besides it, the time for this period will not be counted towards the user's limit, i.e. free time for the user.
+Additionally, when user has unaccounted time intervals and that time has come, icon color will change from whatever color it was to gray indicating that this time is not accounted in any way.
+When unaccounted time interval ends, the color of the icon will change according to user notification configuration.

 </br>